 I want to First say that I am truly thankful for the advocates Law Firm they have been a great service to me through this ordeal and Katie she is a tremendous lawyer someone that I would recommend she fights tooth and nail for her clients and the rest of the team they supported me to the fullest with that being said I would like to say for anyone who is trying to find an attorney to fight their case The Advocates is the way to go.

-- Men are 6 times more likely to be killed in a bicycle accident than women
+- Men are substantially more likely to be hurt or killed in a bicycle accident than women

 - Intoxicated bicyclists are 2,000% more likely to be involved in an accident than sober bikers